 Yes, there are minor risks of discomfort and/or inconvenience in these studies.
 These include;

 Emotional discomfort – The DASS-10 questionnaire includes questions about stress, anxiety, and depression that may prompt you to reflect on your emotional well-being, which could lead to mild emotional discomfort.
+This questionnaire will not be used as a diagnostic test of mental illness.

 Fatigue and Eye strain – you may experience mild fatigue or eye strain while completing the experimental tasks due to the need to focus on visual stimuli.
 This is expected to be minimal, yet if necessary, please take a quick break from staring at the screen and look at something far away to relax.